john-t-white/StaticDotNet.ArgumentValidation/docs/README.md

 # Included Validations

 While the following are included with the library, you can add extend the library with your own extension methods for more specific cases.
+All validation checks will return null if the argument is allowed to be null.
+This allows you to validate arguments if they aren't null, but still allow them to be null.

 ## Object